ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

 - An Entity Component System.
 - Making a game.

 The first step is to install pygame, PyCharm makes this easy for us.
-Simply create a new python file containing this.
+Simply create a new python project with a single file containing.
 ```python
 import pygame
 ```